hausec/PowerZure/README.md

 # Requirements

-The Azure "Az" [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/?view=azps-4.2.0) module is the only module used in PowerZure, as it is the most current module for Azure.
+The "Az" [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/?view=azps-4.2.0) module is the only module used in PowerZure, as it is the most current module for Azure.
 The Az module interacts using the Azure REST API.

 ## Author & License